 Jencycla is a type of birth control called a mini pill.
-That means that unlike the combined pill, it only has one hormone, a type of progestin.
+That means that unlike the combined pill, it only contains one hormone, a type of progestin.

 Unlike many other birth control pills, Jencycla doesn’t contain any estrogen.
-So if you can’t take estrogen, or you’ve had side effects from the combined pill in the past, Jencycla is worth trying out.
+So if you can’t take estrogen, or you’ve had side effects from the combined pill in the past, Jencycla might be the right option for you.

 How does Jencycla work?